PKS 0625−53: Description

 PKS 0625−53 is classified as a Fanaroff-Riley class Type I radio galaxy.
 The host galaxy is confirmed to be an elliptical galaxy and it makes the eastern half of the dumbbell galaxy system.
 There is a tidal feature which is interpreted as a broad tidal bridge connecting the two galaxies, thus confirming they are interacting with one another.
 There is also a large envelope structure surrounding the galaxy and other galaxies that are close to it.

 Studies have shown PKS 0625−53 has a radio-loud active galactic nucleus (AGN) with the X-ray emission mainly concentrated in the eastern half.
-The central supermassive black hole mass of the galaxy is estimated to be 9.57 M_{ʘ}.
+The central supermassive black hole mass of the galaxy is estimated to be 9.57 M_{☉}.

 PKS 0625−53 has a wide-angle tail (WAT) structure with the two tails sharply bending at about 20 arcseconds north and 40 arcsececonds south of the nucleus.
 The radio jets that are opposite directed from the source, are also suggested as deflated mainly due to pressure gradients of the surrounding intercluster medium.
 The radio lobes of the source have no signs of depolarization.
-A study showed the northern lobe has a greater rotation measure gradient with a value of –430 rad m^{–2}.
+A study showed the northern lobe has a greater rotation measure gradient with a value of –430 rad m^{−2}.
 Radio imaging made by the Chandra X-ray Observatory found there is a decrease of emission in an overlapping area, hinting at an X-ray cavity.